AndresTube/Ultra-Movement/README.md

 The plugin uses one main command for administrative control.
 It requires the permission ultramovement.admin.

-Command                                    Description                                    Permission
+Command-------------------------------------Description------------------------------------Permission

-/um or /ultramovement            Displays plugin usage information.                   ultramovement.admin
+/um or /ultramovement     -       Displays plugin usage information.         -          ultramovement.admin

-/um enable                    Activates all UltraMovement abilities.                  ultramovement.admin
+/um enable         -           Activates all UltraMovement abilities.         -         ultramovement.admin

-/um disable              Deactivates all UltraMovement abilities instantly.           ultramovement.admin
+/um disable       -       Deactivates all UltraMovement abilities instantly.      -     ultramovement.admin

-/um get [ability]              It lets you obtain one of the objects
+/um get [ability]       -       It lets you obtain one of the objects
-                                    integrated into the plugin                        ultramovement.admin
+                                    integrated into the plugin                -        ultramovement.admin

 🛠️ Installation and Usage